 If your labia, or vaginal lips, aren’t the shape or size you desire visit HealthWellnessMD to see if you’re a good candidate for labiaplasty.
-Dr. Prewitt is a highly-skilled gynecologic surgeon and offers the procedure, which can be done surgically or with lasers, for women in the Dallas, Texas area.
+Dr. Prewitt is a highly-skilled gynecologic surgeon who performs laser labiaplasty in-office for women in the Dallas, Texas area.

 Labiaplasty Q & A

 Labiaplasty is a laser or surgical procedure that changes the shape or size of the labia minora (inner vaginal lip) or the labia majora (outer vaginal lip).
 While there may be medical indications for the procedure, most women who elect to have the procedure do so for cosmetic reasons.

 Who considers having this procedure?

 Women who seek labiaplasty may have congenital elongated labia tissue or stretching and/or swelling of the labia due to pregnancy and childbirth that causes discomfort during activity or while wearing tight clothing.
 However, increasingly, women are opting for laser labiaplasty to correct what they perceive to be cosmetic imperfections.
 While there’s no “normal” labia shape or size, many women undergo labiaplasty with hopes of slimmer or more symmetrical vaginal lips.